Overview of Website Testing

 #1.
 Functional Testing

-Tests the functionality of the website and ensure it works as per the requirement specification.
+Tests the functionality of the website and ensures it works as per the requirement specification.

 #2.
 Browser Compatibility Testing